Updated December 2015

 - 4 Jackson County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- Jackson County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
+- Jackson County is part of the Eastern Medical Education Network with Jon Sides, M.D., a resident of Burlington, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 26 KU Medical Center graduates live and/or practice in Jackson County.
+- 29 KU Medical Center alumni live and/or practice in Jackson County.

 - 2 health care providers have been placed in Jackson County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

-- 3 enrollments in KU Medical Center continuing education courses and conferences by Jackson County health care professionals in Fiscal Year 2014.
+- 128 enrollments in KU Medical Center continuing education/professional development courses and conferences by Jackson County health care professionals in Fiscal Year 2015.
+Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

 Researching to Improve Health